It isn’t often that a company in Rapid City grows to more than 19 times its original size in a little more than a decade.

 Black Hills Corp. chose ARC International, a local architecture firm, to design the new building and Scull Construction Services to serve as the construction manager.
 Emery said the facility will likely be built to meet LEED standards.

-The company plans to break ground on the facility at the southwest corner of Catron Boulevard and U.S. Highway 16 this spring.
+The company broke ground on the facility at the southwest corner of Catron Boulevard and Mount Rushmore Road in the fall of 2016.
 The plan is to begin moving employees into the building in the fall of 2017.

 As an environmentally friendly community partner, our new facility will likely be built to meet LEED Certification.

 Keep up to date as we reach key milestones during the construction of our new corporate headquarters.